 Rockford Systems was founded on December 15, 1971 in Rockford, Illinois by two pioneers in the science of machine safeguarding, Dick Provi together with his business partner Dennis Ebens.
 From a modest office in Ebens’ basement, a business was born that has gone on to prevent countless traumatic injuries and deaths in the workplace.

 To sell their conversion package, Provi and Ebens worked with their in-house sales team and a network of small distributors who they taught to become experts in OSHA machine safeguarding standards.
 Once they learned what to look for on a shop floor, they could enter any machine shop or manufacturing plant and pinpoint OSHA violations that required a Rockford Systems conversion package.
-This method became a cornerstone of the company’s marketing success and is still practiced today.
 As a result of this winning sales strategy, the company moved its now six employees in 1972 to a larger facility at 610 7th Street.
 Only one year later it began construction of its current home at 4620 Hydraulic Road in its hometown of Rockford.“Our early distributors were all smaller, highly specialized sales operations who we could teach what we knew about OSHA regulations so they’d be experts in this new field,” said Provi.
 “There was very little competition in those days, plus we offered excellent sales incentives which made a good number of our early distributors loyal partners for many, many years.”

-Rockford Systems also entered the digital age in the early 2000s by selling safeguarding products and services on their eCommerce site, as well as other sites such as Amazon.com and Google.
+Rockford Systems also entered the digital age in the early 2000s by selling safeguarding products and services on their eCommerce site, as well as other sites such as Amazon.com.

 In March 2014, Rockford Systems was purchased by The Randolph Group in Chicago, Illinois.
 The Randolph Group has invested substantially for growth in the company and continues to be a large supporter of business in the Rockford area.
 When Dick Provi retired, Brian Arn was appointed President.
 In 2016, Arn retired from Rockford Systems and Joe Nitiss was named CEO.